Jason Lokilo: Górnik Łęczna

 On 9 September 2021, he signed a two-year contract with Polish club Górnik Łęczna.

 Sparta Rotterdam

 On 24 June 2022, Lokilo moved to Sparta Rotterdam in the Netherlands with a contract for two seasons, with an option for a third season.
 On 20 January 2023, he was loaned to İstanbulspor in Turkey until the end of the 2022–23 season.
+On 6 July 2023, Lokilo was released from his Sparta contract by mutual consent.

+Hull City

+On 18 July 2023, Lokilo returned to England when he joined Championship club Hull City on a two-year deal for an undisclosed fee.

+In January 2024, Lokilo joined Primeira Liga club Vizela on loan for the remainder of the season.

+CSKA Sofia

+On 26 July 2024, Lokilo moved to CSKA Sofia for an undisclosed fee.

+Piast Gliwice

+On 27 August 2025, Lokilo signed for Polish club Piast Gliwice on a two-year deal, with an option for another year.

 International career

 Lokilo was born in Belgium and is of Congolese descent.
 Lokilo debuted for the DR Congo U20 in an 8–0 friendly loss to the England U17s on 7 October 2015.